 Sovereign is a social business and one of the largest housing associations in the country.
-We provide over 55,000 homes for around 130,000 people in housing need across the south and south west of England and the Isle of Wight.
-Sovereign Housing Association is a Registered Provider of Social Housing registered as a society under Cooperative and Community Benefit Societies Act 2014 with the FCA (7448) and with the social housing regulator, the HCA (4837).
+We provide over 58,000 homes for around 130,000 people in housing need across the south and south west of England and the Isle of Wight.
+Sovereign Housing Association is a Registered Provider of Social Housing registered as a society under Cooperative and Community Benefit Societies Act 2014 with the Financial Conduct Authority (7448) and with the Regulator for Social Housing (4837).

 For more information about Sovereign Housing Association please go to our website www.sovereign.org.uk

 Sovereign has an annual expenditure on goods, works and services of circa £250m.
 The way we manage our procurement and supply chain is increasingly important to our financial viability, reputation and corporate social responsibility objectives.
 We recognise that good procurement practice can directly enhance our business performance by securing best value goods and services against favourable commercial and contractual terms.

 Sovereign is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our supply chains include sourcing of goods, services and works for the delivery and maintenance of quality homes as well as corporate service requirements.

 In line with Government guidance on the pre-qualification of suppliers in a tender process, our tender questionnaires are based on the Standard Selection Questionnaire, aligned with the UK Public Contract Regulations 2015.